patrick-crawford/WEB422-Backup/notes/react-components-1.md

 import Clock from './Clock';
 ```

-Next, include the "Clock" component *beneath* the &lt;Hello /&gt; link using its associated "self-closing" tag, as well as some code to include the current date as its only "prop":
+Next, include the "Clock" component *beneath* the &lt;Hello /&gt; tag using its associated "self-closing" tag, as well as some code to include the current date as its only "prop":

 ```jsx
 <Clock date={new Date()} />